+The procedure for contracting services other than auditing services, described in III.37., which has always complied with the law and the Regulation on the External Auditor.
 V.47.
-Indication of the annual amount of remuneration paid by the Company and/ or by companies in a group with or controlling relationship to the auditor or to other companies or individuals belonging to the same network and breakdown of the percentages allocated to the respective services below (for the purposes of this information, the concept of a network is that arising from EU Recommendation C(2002) 1873 of 16 May80)
+Indication of the annual amount of remuneration paid by the Company and/ or by companies in a group with or controlling relationship to the auditor or to other companies or individuals belonging to the same network and breakdown of the percentages allocated to the respective services below (for the purposes of this information, the concept of a network is that arising from EU Recommendation C(2002) 1873 of 16 May)

-In the financial year ending 31 December 2023, the statutory auditor for REN - Redes Energéticas Nacionais, SGPS, S.A. and its subsidiaries was Ernst & Young, Audit & Associados, SROC S.A.
-The exception was REN Trading where the statutory auditor was PricewaterhouseCoopers & Associados - SROC, S.A.
-The total sum recorded for audit services and the legal review of accounts and other services provided by the statutory auditors in 2023, was 631,882.69 euros, broken down as follows:
+In the financial year ending 31 December 2024, the statutory auditor for REN - Redes Energéticas Nacionais, SGPS, S.A. and its subsidiaries was Ernst & Young, Audit & Associados, SROC S.A.
+The total sum recorded for audit services and the legal review of accounts and other services provided by the statutory auditors in 2024, was 534,702.00 euros, broken down as follows: